-Total assets increased \$947,715.
-This increase was due to higher cash inflows from State Aid as a result of a significant rise in the School's FTE enrollment over the previous year.
-Also, there was an increase of nearly \$314,380 in the School's receivables over the previous year related to grant subsidies and State Aid.
-Liabilities increased by \$478,869 from 2004.
-This increase is related to the increase in receivables as the School operates under a management agreement with WHDL, LLC (WHDL).
+Total assets increased \$22,269.
+This increase was due to increases in cash and the purchase of capital assets in 2006.
+However, the School's receivables that relate to State and Federal funding decreased from 2005.
+Liabilities decreased by \$437,071 from 2005.
+This decrease is related to the decrease in receivables as the School operates under a management agreement with WHDL, LLC (WHDL).
 Under the terms of the management agreement, WHDL is paid a specific percentage of the State and Federal revenues the School receives.